Vijay Thanigasalam

+Vijay Thanigasalam ECO MPP (born March 8, 1989) is a Sri Lankan born Canadian politician who has served as the Ontario associate minister of mental health and addictions since March 19, 2025.
+Thanigasalam sits as the member of Provincial Parliament (MPP) for Scarborough—Rouge Park, representing the Ontario Progressive Conservative (PC) Party.
+Thanigasalam was elected in 2018 and has been in the provincial cabinet since 2023, first as the associate minister of transportation, then as associate minister of housing, before moving to the Ministry of Health as the associate minister of mental health and addictions.
+He is the first Tamil-Canadian to sit in the provincial cabinet in Ontario.

 Early life and education

-Born in 1989, Thanigasalam immigrated to Canada at the age of 14.
+Born in 1989 in Sri Lanka, Thanigasalam lived with his family in Valvettithurai before he escaped the Sri Lankan Civil War to India with his mother and elder brother at the age of seven, and later immigrated to Canada at the age of 14.
 He attended St. Joan of Arc Catholic Academy (then known as Jean Vanier Catholic Secondary School) while working multiple part-time jobs.
 At this time, he began to get involved and volunteer with many community organizations in Scarborough.
-He went on to study at the University of Toronto Scarborough and completed his Bachelor of Commerce in Finance at the Ontario Tech University.
-After graduation, Thanigasalam worked as a financial advisor.
+He went on to study at the University of Toronto Scarborough and completed his Bachelor of Commerce in Finance at Ontario Tech University.
+After graduation, Thanigasalam worked at CIBC and RBC in Toronto.
+In 2024, Thanigasalam completed a Master of Business Administration at the Smith School of Business at Queen's University.